Sunday, 31 May 2026

 It is a 2016 kit and was flown in the Solomon Islands as I-C664 by an Italian Roman Catholic priest to visit the far flung islands in the Western Solomons for missions purposes, but this was curtailed by Covid so it has very low hours.

-Bishop Steve Lowe has provided some information on the previous owner of the Savannah: He was Luciano Capelli who was the Bishop of Gizo in the remote Western Solomons.
+The Italian owner of the Savannah was Luciano Capelli who was the Bishop of Gizo in the remote Western Solomons.
 It is his family crest on the fuselage and this has been kept for ZK-CEE2.
 Bishop Capelli retired in August 2023 and we can assume his replacement was not a pilot!

 Sunday, 17 May 2026